-The SAR states compliance with VU and State regulations and this information is accurate and the programme is indeed in compliance.
+The SAR states compliance with VU and State regulations, and as best as could be established this information is accurate and the programme is indeed in compliance.
 The ET did however have some concerns about the appropriateness of the study volumes overall to the learning outcomes and to some apparent minor inconsistencies in totals in the original tables of hours and credit values.
-Students felt that workload was badly balanced, with too little to do early on but too much work towards the end of semesters.
-However perhaps this is always problematic (in terms of assessment at least); perhaps more of a concern was that overall they felt the course content could easily be covered in three years and were supportive of the idea that the programme duration be reduced.
+Students felt that workload was badly balanced, with too little to do early on but too much work towards the end of semesters, but perhaps this is always problematic (in terms of assessment at least).
+Perhaps more of a concern was that overall they felt the course content could easily be covered in three years and were supportive of the idea that the programme duration be reduced.
+The programme team may wish to consider this perceived imbalance and perhaps offer greater guidance to students on the use of their self study time.